JosephineRabbit/att_gtad/README.md

-# source code for our experiment global attention with clusters and GCN for TAL.
+# source code for our experiment global attention with clusters and GCN for TAL which is based on Gtad and BMN.

 # G-TAD